Shuttle/Shuttle.Esb.Sql.Subscription/README.md

 # SubscriptionManager

 A Sql Server based `ISubscriptionManager` implementation is also provided.
 The subscription manager caches all subscriptions forever so should a new subscriber be added be sure to restart the publisher endpoint service.

-# IdempotenceService

-A `IIdempotenceService` implementation is also available for Sql Server.